 SOC 2 Compliance

 SOC2 is an audit of a company’s readiness to protect their user’s privacy and the security of their data.
 The company must show protections for both the data itself and the physical security of the locations it is stored.
 Turnitin obtained the SOC2 certification to demonstrate our commitment to security, privacy, and availability.
 To obtain this certification, over 160 controls aligned to the SOC2 criteria were designed for Turnitin and audited for effectiveness.
 Turnitin successfully satisfied 100% of the controls audited.
-We are in the process of obtaining SOC2 certification for our Gradescope product.

 7. Data Integrity

 We take every possible step to make sure that the personal data in our systems is relevant for its intended use, accurate, complete, and current.
 Turnitin will retain personal data we process on behalf of our clients for as long as needed to provide services to our client.
 We retain your information for as long as your account is active or as needed to provide you services.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
 You may stop using the services at any time.
 You do not need to specifically inform Turnitin when you stop using the Services.
 To request account deletion, please submit such a request directly to your academic institution, and an administrator will then make this request to us on your behalf.
 All requests from academic institutions must be made via email to email@example.com for non-Gradescope accounts or firstname.lastname@example.org for Gradescope accounts and are required to come from the email address registered to the administrator account.